JeffSmithDev/jeffsmithdev-www/webapp/hugo/content/about.md

 title =  "About Me"
 +++

-I'm Jeff and I work as the Director of IT at
+I work as the Director of IT at
     <a href="https://www.infoquant.com">infoQuant</a> where I manage
     product deployments and perform software development.
     As time permits, I provide freelance web development and consulting.